dinhomathias/Amc/Frequently-Asked-Questions.md

 ### How can I check the version of PTB I am using?

 There are three easy ways to do this.
 Two work from the command line: `pip show python-telegram-bot` or `python -m telegram`.
 One you run inside a python script (or the python console): `import telegram`, then call `print(telegram.__version__)`.

+### Is there a limit on the number of buttons in an inline keyboard?

+* max.
+100 buttons in total
+* max.
+8 buttons per row

+Note that this is undocumented and may be changed by Telegram.